relevance/boomstick/README.md

 - ~~TODO: Desktop editor symlinks not currently visible.~~
 - ~~TODO: Fix post-import network connectivity issue?~~
 - ~~TODO: Drive this all from CI, triggered by Github commit notice.~~

+### Debugging

+Prepend `PACKER_LOG=1` to `driver.sh`'s invocation of packer to see Packer debug messages.

+Shell scripts have xtrace enabled in order to print each command executed to the console.